Philip Crowther: Career

-On 25 May 2021, the one year anniversary of the murder of George Floyd, Crowther was reporting live from the scene of the killing when gunfire erupted.
+On 25 May 2021, the one-year anniversary of the murder of George Floyd, Crowther was reporting live from the scene of the killing when gunfire erupted.
 He was unharmed.
-In 2020, he was invited to become a member to the International Association of Hyperpolyglots (HYPIA) in recognition of his multilingual reporting, and on June 1, 2021 he became a member.
+In 2020, he was invited to become a member to the International Association of Hyperpolyglots (HYPIA) in recognition of his multilingual reporting, and on June 1, 2021, he became a member.

-In February 2022, he reported from Kyiv in six different languages during coverage of the Russian-Ukrainian conflict which brought him mainstream attention and gained him 70,000 more Twitter followers.
+In February 2022, he reported from Kyiv in six different languages during coverage of the 2021–2022 Russo-Ukrainian crisis, which brought him mainstream attention and gained him 70,000 more Twitter followers.